Application Control Security Methods

 The Trusted Ownership approach enables new applications to be installed by Trusted Owners without any changes required to the Application Control configuration, yet still provides full security against unknown application and script content introduced by non-trusted end users.
 So it's recommended that this security method be used for the basis of most Application Control configurations.
 This is why this functionality is enabled by default in all new Application Control configurations.

 Trusted Ownership is only appropriate for locally installed executable content; that is, applications that exist on local fixed drives in a computer.
 Any executable or script content that resides on network locations or on removable media, such as a CD or a DVDROM, is automatically considered untrusted, and is immediately blocked from executing.
-Any such application that must be executed by a user must be specifically added to the whitelist in the Application Control configuration, with a full UNC path to the relevant executable.
+Any such application that must be executed by a user must be specifically added to the allowlist in the Application Control configuration, with a full UNC path to the relevant executable.
 It is possible to optionally disable Trusted Ownership checking on these items if necessary, or to optionally select to take a SHA-1, SHA-256 or Alder-32 signature to check the file at runtime.
 It is considered good practice to use digital signature checking for applications based on networks or removable media because these files tend to be outside of the control of the administrator responsible for the organization's endpoints.

 Trusted Vendor checking is recommended for development and test environments where end users may need to constantly install and test different versions of company-owned application and script content.
 By signing the desired executables with a digital certificate, Trusted Vendor checking can be configured to allow all signed components to be executed as and when needed.